Social penetration theory: Social networking

 The level of intimacy that one chooses to disclose depends on the type of website they are using to communicate.
+On social networking sites, the group socialization process naturally occurs everywhere and never stops.
+Assisted by rapidly developed Web technologies, people can now share various types of content, e.g., text, photo, voice, video, etc. with others in a short time at almost any place.
 Disclosing personal information online is a goal-oriented process; if one's goal is to build a relationship with someone, they would likely disclose personal information over instant messaging (IM) and on social media.
 It is highly unlikely that they would choose to share that information in a website that is used for online shopping.
 With online shopping, the goal is to make a purchase, so the individual would share only the information needed (i.e. name and address) to make a purchase.
 When disclosing information over IM and in social media, the individual is much more selective in what they choose to disclose.
+Huang (2016) study illustrates a key aspect of SPT because its finding that sharing personal information, whether positive or negative, often leads to increased feelings of closeness with online friends directly supports SPT’s central argument that relational intimacy develops through the process of self-disclosure.

 "The hyperpersonal perspective suggests that the limited cues in CMC are likely to result in over attribution and exaggerated or idealized perceptions of others and that those who meet and interact via CMC use such limited cues to engage in optimized or selective self-presentation".
 (Walther, 1996) There is the possibility that someone could mislead another person because there are more opportunities to build a more desirable identity without fear of persecution.
 If there is no chance of ever meeting the person on the other end of the computer, then there is a high risk of falsifying information and credentials.
+Social media can shape interpersonal communication between individuals and society, and individuals and the state, while also having the capacity to influence both targeted and unintended communication and orientations.